SathyaBhat/sathyabh.at/content/weekly-notes-39-2024/index.md

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "kip-moore-james-johnston-sons-of-the-east-240929-6.jpg" "Kip Moore, James Johnston and Sons of the East" "Weekly Notes" >}}

 * We completed our New Zealand Visa paperwork and submitted the application.
 Hopefully, we'll know soon enough whether the visa was approved or not.
-* The upcoming weekend is a long weekend due since Monday's a holiday for Labour Day.
-We're heading over to [Port Stephens](https://www.portstephens.org.au/).
-I'm looking forward to the break!
+* The upcoming weekend is a long weekend as Monday is a holiday for Labour Day.
+We’re heading over to [Port Stephens](https://www.portstephens.org.au/).

 ### Music of the Week